How to use the Arduino IDE: A Beginners guide. Quickly learn the

 Arduino IDE Code Help

-To get help right click on code, then select find in reference.
+To get help right click on code in the text editor window, then select find in reference.

 You can find Arduino code help by selecting an element